-At the root of aggressive behavior in this context, and probably the most common motivation, is fear: fear of a dog or person approaching; fear of what the consequences might be for their own safety or of losing something they are holding; fear that this is going to hurt.
+At the root of your aggressive Labrador’s behavior in this context, and probably the most common motivation, is fear: fear of a dog or person approaching; fear of what the consequences might be for their own safety or of losing something they are holding; fear that this is going to hurt.

 To reduce the dog’s need to behave aggressively we focus on changing the dog’s feelings about the situation: moving from fear to tolerance and aiming for enjoyment or positive anticipation.
 If the dog may be in pain then providing suitable pain relief is essential.

 Reactivity From Frustration

 If your Labrador is bouncing on the end of the lead, weight forward, ears pricked, tail up, and barking with a high pitch then they are likely to be a frustrated greeter.
 One who may behave more appropriately off lead when they can greet as they like.
-Many frustrated greeters, however, are socially inappropriate – rushing at other dogs and ignoring any signs from them that they are less than enthusiastic about the approach of 30kg of happy Labrador – and may well end up being snapped at, or worse, by the dogs they bounce on.
+Many frustrated greeters, however, are socially inappropriate.
+Rushing at other dogs and ignoring any signs from them that they are less than enthusiastic about the approach of 30kg of happy Labrador.
+They may well end up being snapped at, or worse, by the dogs they bounce on.

 It is not uncommon for dogs whose reactivity manifests first as frustration to develop elements of fear-based aggression after being told off by other dogs for their social ineptitude, leading to considerable conflict of emotions around other dogs.

 Dogs who become extremely frustrated around other dogs, or when denied things that they want, may well redirect their frustration on to the nearest object they can find.
 The lead, the person or dog standing next to them, or a toy if one is available.
 Providing a suitable outlet such as a tug toy is one way to manage the situation in an emergency.